 Whether in school or at home, children are constantly involved in a variety of activities.
-While it is important to continue the routine of learning reading, writing, math, social studies, and science, it is equally important to build in time for children to simply play and relax as well.
+Though it is important to continue the routine of learning reading, writing, math, social studies, and science, it is equally important to build in time for children to simply play and relax as well.

 Design a scavenger hunt for your kids.
 Hide five objects around your home, set a timer for five minutes, and see if the kids can find everything before time runs out!